Snoring & Sleep Apnea Treatment in North Shore

 Ask our skilled team how about CPAP alternatives like a custom sleep apnea mouthguard can help you get a better night’s sleep.

 Get Sleep Apnea Treatment with Mantis Dentistry & Implant Center Today

-To find out if Dr. Mantis can help you get a better night’s sleep by treating your sleep apnea and eliminating or reducing snoring, call our Wilmette, Illinois office today.
+To find out if Dr. Mantis, DDS, can help you get a better night’s sleep by treating your sleep apnea and eliminating or reducing snoring, call our Wilmette, Illinois office today.
 We can schedule a sleep apnea test to find out if you need to consider sleep apnea treatment, then we can get you the help you need.

 We serve Chicago’s North Shore suburbs including Evanston, Wilmette, Kenilworth, Winnetka, and the surrounding communities.